Changissnz/selfinterest/README.md

 agent, strikes deals with antagonists, and thinks that their newfound alliances will spare them a fate quite the opposite of state-imposed death penalty.
-And the former friend is promoted by society to a lord of sorts over a dominion where they were once at most an equal in talent and the worse of the criminal, relatively speaking.
+And the former friend is promoted by society to a lord of sorts over a dominion where they were once at most an equal in talent and the worst of the criminal, relatively speaking.
 Chains of events such as these are surprising when one prioritizes friendships over politics.
 When politics is the primary aim, the saying, "there are no friends in politics", works as a more accurate wisdom on the nature of this